arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 08/23/2018 15:30 (UTC)`.
+The last change was detected on `Friday 08/24/2018 08:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code